jensmoths/gb_remote/README.md

 ✅ **You are free to:**
 - Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material
 - Use for personal, educational, and research purposes

 ❌ **You may NOT:**